 To fabricate the Enovix battery, we begin with a wafer of silicon that’s 1 millimeter thick.
 This doesn’t have to be the chip-grade stuff—it can be the same low-cost material that is used to produce solar cells.
 To the wafer we apply a photolithographic mask and etch the required pattern with typical silicon etchants borrowed from the solar industry.
 Because the pattern can vary in shape—square, rectangular, round, oval, hexagonal—as well as in length and width, we have the ability to form a wide variety of cell designs.
 The silicon that’s left behind where the mask was placed forms the anodes and “backbones” of the interlaced cell structure.

-Our architecture, silicon wafer photolithography, and etching process are comparable to what is used in three-dimensional MEMS.
-Hence we dubbed our device the 3D Silicon Lithium-ion battery.
+The architecture, silicon wafer photolithography, and etching process we employ are comparable to what is used in three-dimensional MEMS.
+Hence, we dubbed our device the 3D Silicon Lithium-ion battery.
 We compared a prototype with a conventional Li-ion battery having the same form factor, one designed to fit in a smart watch (that battery was 18 by 27 by 4 mm).
 Our internal tests showed our battery to have much higher capacity and a corresponding increase in energy density—695 Wh/L as opposed to about 460 for the conventional cell.

 Much of this manufacturing technology comes, of course, from the solar cell business.
 The progress in that field—fueled by immense R&D investment worldwide—at once explains the low cost of our manufacturing approach and the likelihood that it will continue to improve in efficiency and scale.